Toyosi-Balogun/Wordpress-Web-Solution/wordpress-web.md

 ![](assets/12.png)

-1. Test that you can connect from your Web Server to your DB server
+1. Test that you can connect from your Web Server to your DB server.

 `sudo mysql -u admin -p -h <DB-Server-Private-IP-address>`